neurobagel/api/README.md

 PASSWORD=somepassword
 ```

-An optional third environment variable `DOG_ROOT` may be set in `.env` to use a different IP address for the graph database.
+An optional third environment variable `GRAPH_ADDRESS` may be set in `.env` to use a different IP address for the graph database.

 To export all the variables in your `.env` file in one step, run the following:
 ```bash